 - (a) The Degree of Master of Health Sciences may be awarded either unendorsed or endorsed in one of the following areas:

 - i.
 Environment and Health

 - ii.
-Early Intervention
+Health and Community

 - iii.
 Health Behaviour Change

 - iv.
 Health Information Management

 - v.
-Men's Health
+Nursing

 - vi.
-Nursing

-- vii.
 Palliative Care.

-- Note: The Nursing endorsement must be completed in conjunction with the Bachelor of Nursing qualification through Christchurch Polytechnic Institute of Technology (CPIT) to meet Nursing Council requirements for reaistrations.
+- Note: The Nursing endorsement must be completed in conjunction with Ara Institute of Canterbury to meet Nursing Council requirements for registrations.

-- (a) Admission to the Master of Health Sciences shall be subject to the approval of the Dean of Education. - (b) Candidates must have: - i. qualified for a Bachelor's degree in a health related discipline or an equivalent qualification; or - ii. qualified for a Postgraduate Diploma in Health Sciences, or an equivalent postgraduate qualification; or
+- (a) Admission to the Master of Health Sciences shall be subject to the approval of the Dean of Education. - (b) Candidates must have: - i. qualified for a Bachelor's degree in a health related discipline or an equivalent qualifica- - ii. qualified for a Postgraduate Diploma in Health Sciences, or an equivalent postgraduate qualification; or - iii. have completed a qualifying coures of study; - iv. been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Master of Health Sciences.

-- iii. have completed a qualifying coures of study;or - iv. been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Master of Health Sciences. - (c) The detail of the course of study followed, as well as the performance in the qualifying course of study will determine entry to the programme.
-Candidates will normally be expected to have maintained a B average or better in the qualifying course of study. - (d) Requirements b (i) and c may be waived by the Dean or Nominee for a Candidate able to demonstrate extensive practical, professional or scholarly experience of an appropriate kind.
+- (c) The detail of the course of study followed, as well as the performance in the qualifying course of study will determine entry to the programme.
+Candidates will normally be expected to have maintained a B average or better in the qualifying course of study. - (d) Requirements (b)(i) and (c) may be waived by the Dean or Nominee for a candidate able to demonstrate extensive practical, professional or scholarly experience of an appropriate kind.

 - (a) Candidates for the Master of Health Sciences shall complete a course of study as follows: - i.
-A candidate admitted under Regulation 2(b)(i) shall complete: - For candidates completing an endorsement, course of study as prescribed in Schedule A; - For candidates completing without an endorsement: (a) a thesis equivalent to 120 points (1.0 EFTS); or (b) a thesis equivalent to 90 points (0.75 EFTS); or (c) a dissertation equivalent to 60 points
+A candidate admitted under Regulation 2(b)(i) shall complete: - a.
+For candidates completing an endorsement, course of study as prescribed in Schedule A: or - b.
+For candidates completing without an endorsement: (a) a thesis equivalent to 120 points (1.0 EFTS); or (b) a thesis equivalent to 90 points (0.75 EFTS); or (c) a dissertation equivalent to 60 points (0.5 EFTS); and (d) coursework to make a total of 240 points (2.0 EFTS). - ii.
+A candidate admitted under Regulation 2(b)(ii) shall complete: - a. a thesis equivalent to 120 points (1.0 EFTS); or - b. a thesis equivalent to 90 points (0.75 EFTS) and 30 points (0.25 EFTS) coursework.

-- (0.5 EFTS); and (d) coursework to make a total of 240 points (2.0 EFTS). - ii.
-A candidate admitted under Regulation 2(b)(ii) shall complete: - a. a thesis equivalent to 120 points (1.0 EFTS); or - a thesis equivalent to 90 points (0.75 EFTS) and 30 points (0.25 EFTS) coursework. - iii.
-A minimum of 30 points (0.25 EFTS) research methods. - (b) With prior approval, relevant and equivalent postgraduate level courses up to the value of 60 points (0.5 EFTS) may be credited from another school, department, College or from another university or tertiary institute. - (c) A candidate with a grade average falling below a B, prior to enrolling in the thesis, may be required to complete the degree by coursework, or have their points reassigned towards either a Postgraduate Diploma in Health Sciences or a Postgraduate Certificate in Health Sciences. - (d) A candidate whose results are not satisfactory after the first year of study, or equivalent parttime study, may be required to withdraw from the programme.
+- iii.
+A minimum of 30 points (0.25 EFTS) research methods. - (b) With prior approval, relevant and equivalent postgraduate level courses up to the value of 60 points (0.5 EFTS) may be credited from another er school, department, college or from another university or tertiary institute. - (c) A candidate with a grade average falling below a B, prior to enrolling in the thesis, may be required to complete the degree by coursework, or have their points reassigned towards either a Postgraduate Diploma in Health Sciences or a Postgraduate Certificate in Health Sciences. - (d) A candidate whose results are not satisfactory after the first year of study, or equivalent parttime study, may be required to withdraw from the programme.
 These points may be reassigned towards either a Postgraduate Diploma in Health Sciences or a Postgraduate Certificate in Health Sciences.

-- (a) A candidate admitted under Regulation 2(b) (i) shall complete within four years of full-time study, or equivalent part-time study, of enrolling in the first course. - (b) A candidate admitted under Regulation 2(b) (ii) shall complete within two years of full-time study, or equivalent part-time study, of enrolling in the first course. - (c) Thesis must be completed within two years of full-time study, or equivalent part-time study. - (d) The Dean may extend these maximums in special circumstances.
+- (a) A candidate admitted under Regulation 2(b)(i) shall complete within four years of fulltime study, or equivalent part-time study, of enrolling in the first course. - (b) A candidate admitted under Regulation 2(b)(ii) shall complete within two years of fulltime study, or equivalent part-time study, of enrolling in the first course. - (c) Thesis must be completed within two years of full-time study, or equivalent part-time study. - (d) The Dean may extend these maximums in special circumstances.